 AAU provides a support for research or creative activity grant applications submitted by all faculty members.

-For the approved applications (by Director of Research), AAU commits to pay out a bonus in the amount from 1 000 CZK up to 10 000 CZK to any AAU faculty who will fully process and submit a research grant application to any grant provider.
+For applications approved by the Director of Research, AAU commits to pay out a bonus.
+The amount of a bonus is decided by the Director of Research